March 3, 2025

 Here's how to add narration to Google Slides.

-Step 1: Record your narration
+Step 1: Record Your Voice Narration

 Record your narration before adding it to your presentation.
 A quick way to do this is using Descript's voice recorder, which lets you record your voice with studio-quality sound and save or export it as an MP3, AAC, or WAV file.